dediane/TIL/Ruby/arrays.md

-# Arrays in Ruby language
+# Arrays & Hashes in Ruby language

 ### Declaration of an array in Ruby: